rspect2014/retro-fever-template/README.md

   * `+figwheel` - Adds support for figwheel to dynamically load cljs changes
   * `+weasel` - Add support for weasel, a interactive clojurescript REPL

-Usage example with "bird-flapper" as desired project name:
+Usage example with "rf-test" as desired project name:

     lein new retro-fever rf-test +scene +figwheel +weasel